Unix: Impact

 A fundamental simplifying assumption of Unix was its focus on newline-delimited text for nearly all file formats.
 There were no "binary" editors in the original version of Unix – the entire system was configured using textual shell command scripts.
 The common denominator in the I/O system was the byte – unlike "record-based" file systems.
-The focus on text for representing nearly everything made Unix pipes especially useful and encouraged the development of simple, general tools that could be easily combined to perform more complicated ad hoc tasks.
+The focus on text for representing nearly everything made Unix pipes especially useful and encouraged the development of simple, general tools that could easily be combined to perform more complicated ad hoc tasks.
 The focus on text and bytes made the system far more scalable and portable than other systems.
 Over time, text-based applications have also proven popular in application areas, such as printing languages (PostScript, ODF), and at the application layer of the Internet protocols, e.g., FTP, SMTP, HTTP, SOAP, and SIP.

 Unix popularized a syntax for regular expressions that found widespread use.
 The Unix programming interface became the basis for a widely implemented operating system interface standard (POSIX, see above).
 The C programming language soon spread beyond Unix, and is now ubiquitous in systems and applications programming.

 Early Unix developers were important in bringing the concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement.
 Over time, the leading developers of Unix (and programs that ran on it) established a set of cultural norms for developing software, norms which became as important and influential as the technology of Unix itself; this has been termed the Unix philosophy.

-The TCP/IP networking protocols were quickly implemented on the Unix versions widely used on relatively inexpensive computers, which contributed to the Internet explosion of worldwide real-time connectivity, and which formed the basis for implementations on many other platforms.
+The TCP/IP networking protocols were quickly implemented on the Unix versions widely used on relatively inexpensive computers, which contributed to the Internet explosion of worldwide, real-time connectivity and formed the basis for implementations on many other platforms.

 The Unix policy of extensive on-line documentation and (for many years) ready access to all system source code raised programmer expectations, and contributed to the launch of the free software movement in 1983.